google/ads-privacy/proposals/fledge-multiple-seller-testing/README.md

 Experimental support in GPT is now available.
 Please see the [GPT developer documentation](https://developers.google.com/publisher-tag/reference#googletag.config.componentauctionconfig) for further details.

 While we're not sure what support for multiple FLEDGE sellers might look like in Ad Manager long-term, we're committed to iterating toward a holistic solution based on what we learn from these tests and discussions with partners as we work toward a more privacy safe web.

+## Demo
+A walkthrough of a basic setup for testing FLEDGE component auctions with Ad Manager via GPT is available [here](demo.md).